Bamzzzz/personal-site/docs/adapting-guide.md

 # Adapting this Website

 Many people have contacted me about adapting this website.
 I have tried to make things as simple as possible.
 There are still bugs.
 I am sorry.
-If you find a bug, please email me (help@bamzzzz.com), submit a pull request or submit an issue.
+If you find a bug, please email me (help@bamzzzz.com), submit a pull request or submit any issue.

 ## Before you start